Call to Artists: Carnival as Folklore Residency

 In Person: 4PM on Sunday, 25 January to 3PM on Friday, 30 January 2026

-Early Deadline to Apply: 14 December 2025.
+Deadline to Apply: Sunday, 28 December 2025.
 The Final Deadline (if space is available) is 28 December 2025.
 Submissions will be reviewed on a rolling basis until space is filled.
 Artists are encouraged to apply well before the deadline.

 ABOUT THE RESIDENCY